franzbu/HomeAssistantHeating/README.md

 <img width="913" height="519" alt="Screenshot 2026-02-19 at 1 04 55 PM" src="https://github.com/user-attachments/assets/b7a57efd-a91c-4d96-a5c9-da20839213f9" />

-This is a screenshot of a possible HA dashboard with two example rooms (the first four cards are hardware-specific and might and probably will look entirely different on your dashboard).
+This is a screenshot of a possible HA dashboard with two example rooms (the first four cards are hardware-specific and might and probably will look quite different on your dashboard).

 If heating is set to `Off` (top left), it stays off; if it is set to `Party`, it stays on.
 However, it is the two options in between, `Auto` and `Heating`, where the magic happens.